Sandorf has served as president of the Charles H. Revson Foundation since

 currently serves as an adviser to the Oak Foundation, is chairperson of the board

-University.
+University's Buchmann Faculty of Law.
 She has previously served on the advisory board of the Brookings

 Institution Center for Urban and Metropolitan Policy, the editorial board of